Harivardhan-Swamy/Harivardhan-Swamy.github.io/_tabs/CV.md

 **Digital Forensics**
 - Engineered comprehensive forensic artifacts and labs for PES Universities Cybersecurity Masters course resulting in a 15% increase in course satisfaction.
 - Created easy to follow step-by-step guides for students, allowing for greater understanding and easier conduction of forensic analysis.
+- Performed Email header analysis leveraging knowledge of the SMTP protocol, phishing identification and containment techniques; and worked on documenting the findings.
 - Utilized the autopsy digital forensics platform to perform forensic analysis on images of systems and drives.
 - Worked on creating windows registry images used for detecting signs of malicious activity on a malware infected system.

 **Ethical Hacking**
 - Performed penetration testing on an internal application at PES University, uncovering 2 critical XSS vulnerabilities that would impact more than 90% of users on the platform.
 - Researched and built CTF challenges for students resulting in a 25% increase in positive reviews from students.
 - Conducted demonstrations on each phase of a penetration test following the MITRE ATT&CK framework.
 - Planned and held an interactive one day workshop on Burp Suite teaching students the basics of web application testing.

 ---